Academics, Research, & Careers

 A listing of ARC’s current projects and advocacy items are listed below, but we are always interested in exploring new ideas and advocating for an improved academic and professional experience for all graduate students.
 If you would like to find out more, please feel free to contact the ARC committee chair at gsc-arc[at]mit[dot]edu or attend the next committee meeting.
 Additionally, ARC has a number of open positions available.
 Meeting minutes are archived below.

 Daniel Day & Beipeng Mu

 Gain valuable leadership experience by being a coordinator for one the following projects on ARC!
 Being a coordinator will also prepare you to run for more senior positions in the GSC.
 Most of these positions have well-defined tasks that will not require a large time commitment.
 To apply, please contact gsc-arc [at] mit [dot] edu with a short paragraph explaining why you are interested in the position.

-Background: ARC hosts monthly talks as well as infrequent larger events (such as the dissertation boot camp three times a year).
-For these events to be successful, strong publicity is essential.
+Background: ARC hosts monthly talks as well as infrequent larger events (such as student night).
+For these events to be successful, good event coordinators are essential.

 2. Advising Initiative Associate

 Background: Based on results from a recent survey, ARC is working with MIT’s departments to enhance the research advising experience for grad students.
 This includes presenting the survey results to the departments, offering recommendations to faculty committees and departmental student boards, and discussing potential improvement measures specific for each department.